 - Travel whenever possible.
 Even if that means exploring the next town over.

 - Surround yourself with a diverse group of friends.
-Having friends from different cultures and friends who speak different languages really broadens your horizons and changes the way you see the world.
+Having friends from different cultures and friends who speak other languages broadens your horizons and changes the way you see the world.

 What are some of your favorite ways to get your creative juices flowing again?
 What would you add to this blog post?
 I can’t wait to hear your thoughts in the comments below!